Wanted in U.S. and India, Islamist leads mass rally in Pakistan

 Seeking to defuse tensions, Pakistan's civilian leaders have kept a conciliatory tone, but on Friday, as thousands gathered in Islamabad, emotions spilled into the open.

-The mood was strikingly anti-Western and belligerent, with speakers openly declaring their sympathy for the Taliban fighting Western forces in neighboring Afghanistan.
+The mood was strikingly anti-Western and belligerent, with speakers openly declaring their sympathy for the Taliban fighting Western forces in neighbouring Afghanistan.

 "India should stop describing Kashmir as its indispensable part," Saeed said from a makeshift stage mounted on a truck.
 "Otherwise every part of India would be dispensable for us."